kabironline/mlops-assignment/README.md

 week7/
-├──main.py - Entry point for the FastAPI Iris prediction service ├──Dockerfile - Docker configuration for containerizing the FastAPI service ├──k8s
+├──poisoned_data_experiment.sh - A bash script that runs the poisoning experiments at different levels and settings ├──main.py - Entry point for the FastAPI Iris prediction service ├──Dockerfile - Docker configuration for containerizing the FastAPI service ├──k8s